GJDuck/e9patch/doc/e9tool-user-guide.md

 Here, the <tt>mem8</tt>...<tt>mem64</tt> token specifies the size of the memory operand, and <tt>MEMOP</tt> is the memory operand itself specified in AT&amp;T syntax.
-For example, the following explcit memory operands access stack memory:
+For example, the following explicit memory operands access stack memory:

         mem64<(%rsp)>
         mem64<0x100(%rsp)>